ShareX/ShareX/README.md

 * Save thumbnail image to file: Saves resized image as file.
 * Copy file to clipboard: Copies image file to clipboard.
 * Copy file path to clipboard: Copies image file path to clipboard.
 * Perform actions: You can automatically run other applications with image file path as the parameter so this way you can use Command-line interface applications to accomplish tasks which would have not been possible before.
-For example, you could open a screenshot in [Paint.NET](https://en.wikipedia.org/wiki/Paint.NET) before uploading it to a remote host.
+For example, you could open a screenshot in [Paint.NET](http://www.getpaint.net) before uploading it to a remote host.
 * Upload image to host: Allows you to automatically upload image file to a host that you selected.
-For example, you could upload images to [Imgur](https://en.wikipedia.org/wiki/Imgur), [ImageShack](https://en.wikipedia.org/wiki/ImageShack), [Flickr](https://en.wikipedia.org/wiki/Flickr) or upload as a file to [Dropbox](https://en.wikipedia.org/wiki/Dropbox_(service)), [Amazon S3](https://en.wikipedia.org/wiki/Amazon_S3) etc.
+For example, you could upload images to [Imgur](http://imgur.com), [ImageShack](https://imageshack.us), [Flickr](https://www.flickr.com) or upload as a file to [Dropbox](https://www.dropbox.com), [Google Drive](https://drive.google.com) etc.
 * Delete file locally: Deletes local file.

 ## Uploading